sinonjs/fake-timers/README.md

 called during a tick the callback won't fire until `1` millisecond has ticked by.

 In Node.js `setImmediate` returns a timer object.
-Lolex will do the same, however its `ref()` and `unref()` methods have no effect.
+FakeTimers will do the same, however its `ref()` and `unref()` methods have no effect.

 In browsers a timer ID is returned.